 Then after you have found the coin that you want to withdraw you click on ‘Withdraw‘.
 Then you need to paste in the address that you want to withdraw or send your coins/cryptos too.

 So if you want to withdraw your newly bought ETH from Binance to your Ledger wallet, then you need the ETH address at your Ledger wallet.
 So copy the address that you want to send your ETHs to.
 And then paste it in here.

 After you have pasted the wallet address in and the selected amount you want to send you to click on ‘Submit‘.
 You will then enter your 2FA information to confirm that transaction.

 You will then also get an email sent to you with a confirmation link in it.
 You need to click on this confirmation link to send your funds.
 This is added as another security feature.

 After you have confirmed the transaction you just need to wait.
 Depending on coin and fees it takes different time.
 And also depending on how busy the blockchain network is at that moment in time.

 You can once again follow your transaction in transit both on Binance at the ‘Withdrawals and Deposit History‘ section.
 But also on your other wallet address.

 Binance fees – trading fees on Binance

 There are different types of trading, buying, selling and other fees on Binance.
-Here we will briefly share some of them with you.
+Here I will briefly share some of them with you.
 To learn more about Binance’s fees click here.

 There are a Maker and Taker fees.
 And depending on if you are a VIP customer, and if you have BNB (Binance Coin) this fee can be slightly lower.
 But usually, it is 0.1% for both maker and taker.